alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 - yml, with vars sections
 - yml, without vars sections - just to F your brain
 - json, why the F not.
+- Tower inventory files are their own thing and just ignore CLI defined files?
+F you.

 ### Task breakdown